-What factors affect how a planter will manage the church's business?
-When would be key decision points in choosing or changing the management path?
+What other factors affect how a planter will manage the church's business?
+When would be key decision points in choosing or changing the management pathway?
+13

-Alternative Church Management Pathways
+Church Plant Launch/Management Pathways

 Church Planter's Choices

 - Grow as a business manager and handle it yourself. - 2.
 Rely on parent church until independent; then choose best pathway. - 3.
 Recruit and manage volunteers &/or staff with right dedication, time, and skills. - 4.
 Partner with partial or full outsource firm to manage all possible business functions.